-The Bank is required to calculate and allocate the obligatory reserves in RSD by applying 5% rate (2019: 5%) to the amount of the average daily balance of the dinar funds with the agreed maturity of up to two years, i.e. (0% rate on a portion of the dinar base with the agreed maturity of over two years, i.e., over 730 days) during the preceding calendar month to their gyro account with the National Bank of Serbia (foreign currency clause- indexed deposits in dinars are part of the foreign currency base of the obligatory reserve).
+The Bank is required to calculate and allocate the obligatory reserves in RSD by applying 7% rate (2022: 5%) to the amount of the average daily balance of the dinar funds with the agreed maturity of up to two years, i.e. up to 730 days (0% rate on a portion of the dinar base with the agreed maturity of over two years, i.e., over 730 days) during the preceding calendar month to their gyro account with the National Bank of Serbia (foreign currency clause- indexed deposits in dinars are part of the foreign currency base of the obligatory reserve).

-The calculated dinar obligatory reserve is the sum of calculated dinar obligatory reserve of 5% and 38% of the dinar equivalent of calculated obligatory reserve in foreign currency and the sum of 0% of the dinar obligatory reserve and 30% of the dinar equivalent of calculated reserve in foreign currency.
+The calculated dinar obligatory reserve is the sum of calculated dinar obligatory reserve of 7% (up to 730 days), 2% (over 730 days), 46% of the dinar equivalent of calculated obligatory reserve in foreign currency and and 38% of the dinar equivalent of calculated reserve in foreign currency.